Gender neutrality in genderless languages: Armenian

 In Armenian, neither pronouns nor nouns have grammatical gender.
-The third person pronoun նա (na) means both he and she, and նրանք (nranq) is for they.
+The third-person pronoun նա (na) means both he and she, and նրանք (nranq) is for they.

 Bengali

-Bengali has gender neutral pronoun সে for indicating both he and she.
-Bengali verbs do not change on subject's gender.
-Some Bengali nouns have separate words for masculine and feminine genders although in modern Bengali people are encouraged to use gender neutral (often masculine only) word forms.
+Bengali has the gender neutral pronoun সে; for indicating both he and she.
+Bengali verbs do not change from the subject's gender.
+Some Bengali nouns have separate words for masculine and feminine genders, although in modern Bengali people are encouraged to use gender neutral (often masculine-only) word forms.

 English

 English lacks grammatical gender, but can be considered to have a pronominal gender system with semantic gender represented in the pronouns.
 This system of gender is quite minimal compared to languages with grammatical gender.

 Historically, "he" referred to a generic person whose gender is unspecified in formal language, but the gender-neutral singular they has long been common in informal language, and is becoming increasingly so in formal language.
-The use of the neuter pronoun 'it' is most commonly used in reference to non-personified objects and animals rather than for people.
+The use of the neuter pronoun "it" is most commonly used in reference to non-personified objects and animals rather than for people.